How Much Do You Pay For Therapy?

 Source: pixabay.com

 A lack of Serotonin is usually age-related health and brain changes.
 Sometimes, it is from a poor diet, chronic stress, and a lack of natural light exposure.
 But those are not limited reasons for serotonin deficiency is thought to be associated with several psychological symptoms.
-Some of these include aggression, impulsive behavior, irritability, poor appetite, low self-esteem, depressed mood, insomnia, and anxiety.
+These include aggression, impulsive behavior, irritability, poor appetite, low self-esteem, depressed mood, insomnia, and anxiety.

 There are specific ways to raise serotonin levels in the brain.
 First is regular exercise.
-If you give yourself at least 30 minutes each day, there is a guarantee of an improved overall mood.
+If you give yourself at least 30 minutes each day, an improved overall mood is guaranteed.
 Nutrition also plays a part.
 Eating a healthy diet can boost serotonin levels in a significant way.
 Fruits and vegetables are the best options for that.
-Also, practice meditation and mindfulness so you can focus your thoughts on happy things.
+Also, practice meditation and mindfulness to focus your suicidal thoughts on happy things.

-Dopamine is recognized as the “feel-good” hormone, and these primary chemicals in the brain affect happiness and pleasurable sensations.
+Dopamine is recognized as the “feel-good” hormone, and these primary chemicals in the brain nerve cells affect happiness and pleasurable sensations.
 It also helps improve memory, learning, motor system function, and more.

 The Importance Of Caring For Your Mental Health